JWock82/Pynite/README.md

 # What's New?
 v0.0.81
-* Static nonlinear pushover analysis has been added!
-See the documentation on `readthedocs` for information on how to use it.
+* Started work on nonlinear pushover analysis.
+Started documentation too.
+Still unready for production with a long way to go, but I wanted to get it committed because a lot of analysis code has been simplified in the process of working toward pushover analysis.
 * `Sections` have been introduced to allow for member stresses to be tracked by the program during nonlinear analysis.
 This opens the door for other useful features down the line too.
-Use of `Sections` is optional, and only required for pushover analysis.
+Use of `Sections` is optional, and will only required for pushover analysis when that feature is implemented.
 * P-Delta analysis code has been greatly simplified.
 Performance has also been improved, as redundant iterations are no longer being performed.
 * Better documentation for P-Delta analysis.
 * Corrections to unit tests that weren't working properly.
 Added another AISC Benchmark unit test for P-Delta analysis.
 This should help safeguard the program against some types of bugs being introduced going forward.

-v0.0.81
 * Bug fix for multiple support springs at a single node.
 When calculating reactions, the program was only considering the effects of one spring at the node, whichever came first in this list: DX, DY, DZ, RX, RY, RZ.
 This only affected reaction calculations, and has been remedied.

 v0.0.80